 Only 30km far from Da Nang, Hoi An is a favorite destination in Vietnam for many travelers for the atmospheric ancient town by the poetic river, the rustic, idyllic landscapes, cultural fusion, world’s best Banh Mi and tailor-made clothes.
 As a world heritage, Hoi An has so much to offer in terms of places to see and things to do.
-If you want to get the most out of your experience in this world-heritage destination, update your list of Top Things to do in Hoi An below.
+If you want to get the most out of your experience in this world-heritage destination, update your list of Top Things to do in Hoi An with Vietnam Shore Excursions.

 THINGS TO DO IN HOI AN YOU CAN’T MISS